"Leroy was born with a number of challenges and at one point we were told he would not make it. Well, Leroy has made it!"

 Over the years Leroy has developed tremendously and wants to give back to the people that have helped him.

-See, when life hands you lemons we make Lemonade; therefore, Leroy sells lemonade from the business him and his parents started 6 years ago on lemonade day, and donates proceeds to support the March of Dimes 2018 Signature Chef’s Auction's Fund the Mission Champaign.
+See, when life hands you lemons we make Lemonade; therefore, Leroy sells lemonade from the business him and his parents started 6 years ago on lemonade day, and donates proceeds to support the March of Dimes 2018 Signature Chef’s Auction's Fund the Mission Campaign.

 The March of Dimes Prematurity Campaign aims to reduce premature birth in the United States and to give every baby a fair chance for a healthy full-term birth.